SURREAL ADVENTURES

 ‘Because you permitted them.
 By allowing them to be your mentors, you trusted what they had to say, so why not this, too?
 You can always change your mind if you choose.’

-‘Once affinity is established between individuated minds,’ Rhom said, ‘attunement comes naturally.
-That’s because, when you get right down to it, there is only one Mind.
-On Earth, this connection has often been referred to as psychic phenomena, while in physics, the principle is referred to as quantum entanglement.
+‘Once affinity is established between individuated minds,’ he said, ‘attunement comes naturally.
+That’s because, when you get right down to it, there is only one Source, and so there’s only one mind, one consciousness from which everything is derived.
+As your Eastern mystics have always said, all is one.

 ‘They must first be in union with what is metaphorically understood as the heart.
-If the mind isn’t whole, it remains inept or, worse, unhinged.
-Perhaps you noticed this back home.
+If the mind isn’t merged with the heart, it remains inept or, worse, destopic.
+Perhaps you noticed this back home

-‘Then you know what I’m saying must be true,’ he chuckled, ‘but don’t expect to understand everything until you live what we say.
-The most important things in life can’t be learned with just the mind; they must also be discovered with the engagement of the heart.’
+‘That must mean what I have to say is true,’ he chuckled, ‘but don’t expect to understand everything until you live out what we have to say.
+The most important things in life can’t be learned with just the mind; they must also be discovered with the engagement of the heart.
+That’s fullheartedness.’

-‘You mean like knocking your head down a chasm wall?’
+‘Such as knocking your head down a steep chasm wall?’

 ‘I suppose you might say that; quite literally… the school of hard knocks.’